VDHewei/gzip/README.md

 # gzip
-cli for wirte golang gzip and json stream tools
+cli for write in golang gzip and json stream tools